jeenyuhs/vesseract/README.md

 # Vesseract

-A V wrapper for Tesseract-OCR inspired by pytesseract!
+A "WIP" V wrapper for Tesseract-OCR inspired by pytesseract wrapper!

+Tesseract OCR is a optical character recognition software made by Google, it can "read" text from an image.

+First install Tesseract and check if it is registered in your path.

 Install the package from VPM:
 ```